The following is a sampling of exisiting information literacy learning objects that can be customized and/or embedded into online courses or webpages:

 - Work with a librarian to design a one-stop shop for all the relevant online readings, databases and research resources for your course.

-- Assign specific modules of this text-based, self-paced course covering all aspects of the research process (includes quizzes).
+- Assign specific modules of this text- and video-based, self-paced course covering all aspects of the research process (includes quizzes and a research portfolio).

 - Library Scavenger Hunt

 - Students have fun and become familiar with using the library and doing academic-level research